What is Factoring for Small Businesses?

 The agency factors receivables totaling $75,000.
 The factoring company applies the 2% discount rate and purchases the receivables for $73,500.

-It then applies the 90% advance fate to the purchase price and issues a cash advance of $66,150.
-ABC receives the cash advance via ACH transfer within 24-48 hours.
+It then applies the 90% advance rate to the invoice face value and issues a cash advance of $67,500.
+ABC receives the cash advance via ACH transfer within 24 to 48 hours.

 The remaining $7,350 goes into a reserve account.
-The reserve acts as security in case the clients are late paying.
+The reserve acts as security in case the clients are late with their payments.
 The 2% discount rate applies every 30 days the customer doesn’t pay.
-So, if a customer is late, the additional charges come from the reserve account.
+Therefore, if a customer is late, the additional charges are deducted from the reserve account.

 Fortunately, ABC Web Services’ clients are reliable and pay on time.
 The factoring company releases the remaining amount.